esl/MongooseIM/doc/developers-guide/domain_management.md

 Result codes:

 * 204 - inserted.
+* 403 - DB service disabled, or an unknown host type.
 * 409 - domain already exists with a different host type.
-* 403 - DB service disabled.
-* 403 - unknown host type.
 * 500 - other errors.

 Example of the result body with a failure reason: